ayh-l/music-memory-game/README.md

 ## Project Description: Memory Game

-This application will be a simple memory game where the player will have to remember a sequence of sounds.
-There will be four types of sounds which will make up each sequence, and the sequence length will start at one sound, adding one new sound each time the player successfully remembers the sequence.
-There will also be a high-score feature and a history feature that allows players to listen to their previous sequences.
+This application is a simple memory game where the player must remember a sequence of sounds.
+There are four types of sounds which will make up each sequence, and the sequence length will start at one sound, adding one new sound each time the player successfully remembers the sequence.

 This application is meant for anyone who would like to test their memory or have a little bit of fun.
 I chose to create this application